-As a new parent, it can be hard to know what is normal and what is not, especially when it comes to baby poop.
-Many parents are alarmed to open a diaper and find white curds inside, but should they be?
-What is causing this odd texture?
+As a new parent, it can be hard to know what’s normal and what’s not, especially when it comes to baby poop.
+Many parents are alarmed to open a diaper and find white curds inside, but you might wonder are white curbs in baby poop normal?
+What’s causing this odd texture?

-White curds or chunks in baby poop are typically bits of undigested milk fat and they are normal for breastfeeding babies.
-For formula-fed babies and toddlers, white curds could be the result of illness, undigested food in the poop, or a food allergy or intolerance.
+White curds or chunks in baby poop are typically bits of undigested milk fat and are normal for breastfeeding babies.
+For formula-fed babies and toddlers, white curds could be the result of illness, undigested food, or a food allergy or intolerance.
 Completely white poop could be a sign of a serious medical issue.

 Is your baby’s poop normal?
-Let’s look at some of the possible causes of the white curds you are seeing.
+Let’s look at some of the possible causes of the white curds in baby poop.

 White curds in baby poop

 Your baby’s poop is likely to go through the entire color spectrum at one point or another.
-Breastmilk, formula, and solid foods will all contribute different colors, textures, and other features to baby poop that can sometimes look startling but are often completely normal.
+Breastmilk, formula, and solid foods can all lead to different colors and textures for your baby’s poop that can sometimes look startling but are often completely normal.

 With that in mind, let’s take a look at what you should expect depending on what your baby is eating: